MiguelASCorreia/ProtoCollectorFramework/README.md

 ### Iterations

 Each object belonging to this field indicates a value that is to be inserted by the user.
 For this purpose there were defined different data types that the value can belong to.
-Each data type is identified by numeric value from 0 to 6.
-Depending on the type, some additional fields must be filled.
+Each data type is identified by a numeric value ranging from 0 to 6.
+Depending on the type, some additional fields may need to be filled.
 The following table features the different data types and each required field.
-Beyond these fields, the *name* field must be define to identify the value name/description.
+Beyond these fields, the *name* field must be defined to identify the value's name/description.

 Identifier | Type | Fields
 ---- | --------- | ---------